stacklok/codegate-docs/docs/toolhive/how-to/api-server.md

 ## API documentation

-Refer to the [ToolHive API documentation](../reference/api.mdx) for details on the available endpoints, request and response formats.
+See the [ToolHive API documentation](../reference/api.mdx) for details on available endpoints, request and response formats.

 You can also run a local instance of the API documentation using the `--openapi`
 option: